rust-lang-ru/book/rustbook-en/src/ch04-03-slices.md

 fn first_word(s: &String) -> ?
 ```

 The `first_word` function has a `&String` as a parameter.
-We don’t want
+We don’t need
 ownership, so this is fine.
+(In idiomatic Rust, functions do not take ownership
+of their arguments unless they need to, and the reasons for that will become
+clear as we keep going!)
 But what should we return?
-We don’t really have a
+We don’t really have a way
-way to talk about *part* of a string.
-However, we could return the index of the
+to talk about part of a string.
+However, we could return the index of the end of
-end of the word, indicated by a space.
+the word, indicated by a space.
 Let’s try that, as shown in Listing 4-7.

 <Listing number="4-7" file-name="src/main.rs" caption="The `first_word` function that returns a byte index value into the `String` parameter">